rossrobinsonj-netizen/comp120_-Joya-RR-_assignment3/README.md

 2. Click the **Add Task** button.
 3. The task will appear immediately in the task list.
 4. Repeat the process to add more tasks.

+### Delete a Task
+1. Locate the task you want to remove.
+2. Click the **Delete** button next to that task.
+3. The task will be removed immediately from the list.

 ---